Balaji-Venkateswaran/DataChat/README.md

 # Data Chat – Smart Data Query & Visualization Assistant

-**Data Chat** is an interactive data query tool that empowers users to explore datasets, generate SQL queries, derive insights, and visualize results.
+**Data Chat** is a simple, client-side tool to upload datasets, ask questions in plain English, and instantly get SQL queries, charts, and downloadable results.

 ---
-## About The Project
+## About the Project

-**Data Chat** is an intuitive, browser-based tool that allows users to upload datasets in CSV, Excel, or SQLite format and explore them without any coding.
-Users can ask questions in plain English, and the tool automatically generates SQL queries, displays results in tables, and creates interactive visualizations.
-All data processing happens on the client side, ensuring privacy and speed.
-Results can be easily downloaded for further use.
+**Data Chat** is an interactive data query tool that empowers users to explore datasets, generate SQL queries, derive insights, and Visualize results.
+Users can upload files and instantly interact with the data through smart question suggestions and real-time table previews.
+Built in Python, the system uses LangChain to orchestrate LLM models like Gemini 2.5 Flash and Gemini 1.5 Flash, enabling intelligent SQL query generation, actionable insights, and dynamic chart visualizations.
+The application integrates **CloudDB (Supabase)** for persistent storage of user accounts, file metadata, chat history, and saved queries, while **DuckDB (Standalone)** provides high performance, in-memory or local file–based analytics execution.
+This hybrid architecture allows for both long-term data retention in the cloud and ultra-fast query execution locally.

 ---
 ## Features

-Client-Side Execution Only: Fully frontend-powered using Vanilla JavaScript.

 Multi-Format File Support: Easily upload and analyze datasets in .csv, .xlsx, .sqlite3, or .db formats.